Pocahontas lives!

 ** I have changed the spelling of Matoaka to Matoaks, except when quoting someone.
 The reason is interesting and represents my current thinking on this topic.
 Some explanation is below, with additional details on the More on Van de Passe Engraving page. - May 22, 2021

 The names that Pocahontas (aka Amonute, Matoaks, Rebecca) went by during her short life are of interest to many people.
 Unfortunately, like most of the details of Pocahontas's story, the Indian names raise questions to which answers are in short supply.
 Writers have tried to explain and sometimes translate the names, but we should remember that the Powhatan language disappeared long ago, so any guesses as to their meanings are speculation.
 Also, the Indian names were recorded phonetically and during a time when spelling conventions were not standardized.
 William Strachey did, of course, translate Pocahontas as "Little Wanton" based on his then contemporary research, but we have to assume that his choice of words only approximates the actual meaning, and the fact that "wanton" in modern English has mostly a negative connotation means we must translate Strachey's words yet again into a more understandable and (we hope) accurate modern variation, such as "Little Mischief."
 Scroll down to see what some writers have said about Pocahontas's names.
-In particular, note Townsend's comment that Matoaks/Matoaka was not actually a "secret" or "private" name, as many Pocahontas writers have chosen to say.

 Picture